CosmoJelly/AI-Chatbot-Using-BERT/README.md

 # Game-Design-Fluent-Chatbot
- An evolving chatbot that has a limited knowledge base of Game Design
+An evolving chatbot that has a limited knowledge base of Game Design Currently being worked on.
+Still quite in-accurate.